 8. Yellowstone National Park, Montana: trippy geologic features and wildlife viewing

-Tip: Most of the park’s roads are closed to vehicles but there’s a snow coach that provides limited transport.
+Tip: Most of the park’s roads are closed to vehicles in winter but there’s a snow coach that provides limited transport.

 9. Porcupine Mountains Wilderness State Park, Michigan: Blissful solitude and a remote, 100-mile hut-to-hut trail

-While “mountains” may be a misleading, this remote, 60,000-acre wilderness comprised of old-growth forest, rivers, waterfalls and abundant wildlife on the Upper Peninsula is worth the hassle of getting there.
-The “Porkies” are also home to a 100-mile hut-to-hut trail (which includes three yurts), all equipped with wood-heated stoves and bunkbeds.
+While “mountains” may be misleading, this remote, 60,000-acre wilderness comprised of old-growth forest, rivers, waterfalls and abundant wildlife on the Upper Peninsula is worth the hassle of getting there.
+The “Porkies” are also home to a 100-mile hut-to-hut trail (which includes three yurts), all equipped with wood-heated stoves and bunk beds.
 There are also backcountry sites but this region gets over 200 inches of snow per year and can get brutally cold.
-While only four of the off-grid cabins are open in winter- Gitchee Gumi, White-tail, Union River, and Crosscut- there’s 90 miles of trails, some with access to the Lake Superior shoreline, and you can spend all day snowshoeing without seeing another soul.
+While only four of the off-grid cabins are open in winter—Gitchee Gumi, White-tail, Union River and Crosscut—there are 90 miles of trails, some with access to the Lake Superior shoreline, and you can spend all day snowshoeing without seeing another soul.
 Novices can take a guided tour or trek within Porcupine Mountains Ski Area, which has groomed Nordic trails.

 Tip: Only the eastern corner of the park is open in winter, so plan your itinerary accordingly.